jazheng1/dig345-responsive-website-test/README.md

 1. Code the page in HTML and CSS
 	1. It should generally match the layout you created in Figma.
 	1. The page should be responsive, using [Bootstrap](https://getbootstrap.com/), with breakpoints.
+1. Add Javascript that:
-1. Write a Javascript function that changes content on the page based on some event (a user action, etc.).
+	1. Changes content on the page based on some event (a user action, etc.).
+	1. Logs a message to the console expressing how you feel this test went.
 1. Post two links in Moodle:
 	1. The Figma layout (make sure it is live)
 	1. The live site, published on Github Pages